UNINETT/dataporten-passportjs-demo/README.md

 # Dataporten and Node.js using OpenID Connect

-A simple example of using an OpenID Connect library to conect with Dataporten using Node.js
+A demo of using the OpenID Connect passportjs strategy with Dataporten.

-This is only for debugging, experimenting and understanding how OpenID Connect works and can be used.
-Not ready for integration with applications.

 To run: